getgauge/docs.gauge.org/writing-specifications.rst

 .. note::
     You can author Gauge specifications by using any text editor.
 It is recommended that you use the IDE plugin.

-Gauge projects can be created and run in Visual Studio by using the `Gauge extension for Visual Studio <https://github.com/getgauge/gauge-visualstudio/blob/master/README.md>`__.
+Gauge projects can be created and run in Visual Studio by using the `Gauge extension <https://github.com/getgauge/gauge-visualstudio/blob/master/README.md>`__ for Visual Studio.
 This plugin currently supports Gauge with C# (.Net framework).

 .. _specs: